andrewcumming/phys512/_sources/project_instructions.md

 **Project topic**

-The topic must be approved by the instructor **before the end of September**.

 There are many places to look to get ideas.
 For example, you can look at the projects that have been done at the [McGill Physics Hackathon](https://mcgill-physics-hackathon-2022.devpost.com/project-gallery), or Gezerlis' book has some interesting projects at the end of each chapter that could be good starting points.